 What will replace the tower?

-The week following the demolition, synthetic grass, coloured rubberised surfaces and raised tree planters will be installed in place of the tower, with Alexander Palms similar to those along the foreshore to be planted later in the year.
+Synthetic grass, coloured rubberised surfaces and raised tree planters have been installed in place of the tower, with Alexander Palms similar to those along the foreshore to be planted later in the year.
 This placemaking work is a temporary solution for place activation with an anticipated life-span of up to five years.
 A permanent solution for the area will be addressed in the Masterplanning for the whole Foreshore.